sudipta9/brewapps-llc-be-assignment/README.md

    npm install
    ```

-3. Create a `.env` file in the project root and configure the following environment variables:
+3. Create a `.env` file in the project root and configure the following environment variables or add below variables to server environment:

    ```bash
    MONGODB_URI=your-mongodb-connection-string